Fostering Intellectual Diversity

-The Benson Center for the Study of Western Civilization at the University of Colorado, Boulder explores the culture, languages and enduring ideas of the Western tradition.
+The Benson Center promotes study of the intellectual, artistic and political traditions that characterize Western civilization.
 These ideas emerged during antiquity from societies located primarily in the Eastern and Central Mediterranean, including Mesopotamia, Greece and Rome, and have persisted through the fall of Rome, the rise of Christendom, the Renaissance, the Reformation and countless conflicts up to this day.
 The center's concern, first and foremost, has been with the values that emerged from that tradition, and their continuing role in the institutions of the United States.
 These Western traditions are at the heart of foundational documents such as the Magna Carta, the Declaration of Independence, the Constitution, the Bill of Rights and the Emancipation Proclamation.
 (Some have cited that, relative to the United States, Mesopotamia, Greece, Rome and Europe are located to the east, not west, but this nomenclature is an academic tradition that has persisted.)